-The Institute of Arctic and Alpine Research (INSTAAR) is working to build an institute climate that respects and honors the many unique characteristics of its members, including race, ethnicity, color, national origin, socio-economic status, gender, gender expression, and ability.
+The Institute of Arctic and Alpine Research (INSTAAR) is working to build an institute climate that respects and honors the many unique characteristics of its members, including race, ethnicity, color, national origin, socioeconomic status, gender, gender expression, and ability.
 We aim to build an institute that encourages the productive coexistence of a diverse group of individuals working together to achieve a common goal, and we recognize that this diversity is key to scientific innovation and discovery.
-We believe that we will only be excellent if we are also inclusive.
+We

 INSTAAR appreciates that our past successes in Earth systems research are clouded by injustice and inequality.
-We have operated in a system that supports structural racism - this system promotes white scholars, erodes BIPOC scholarship, engages in disadvantageous hiring practices for BIPOC scholars, benefits from scientific colonialism, and discredits service to the broader community.
-In this way, INSTAAR is far from excellent, and we have a long way to go before we can achieve the level of excellence we desire.
+We have operated in a system that supports structural racism-this system promotes white scholars, erodes BIPOC scholarship, engages in disadvantageous hiring practices for BIPOC scholars, benefits from scientific colonialism, and discredits service to the broader community In this way, INSTAAR is far from excellent, and we have a long way to go before we can achieve the level of excellence we desire.